autokrator-uog/project-and-dissertation/README.md

 ## Setting up with docker-compose

 1. Ensure you have docker correctly installed.
-Run the following commands to get your host networking set up:

-    `docker network create -d bridge --subnet 172.25.0.0/16 thenet` `sudo echo "nameserver 127.0.0.11" >> /etc/resolv.conf`

-2. `./run.sh` This may take a while to pull in dependencies and build an image (from scratch, could be 10+ minutes).
+2. `sudo ./run.sh` This may take a while to pull in dependencies and build an image (from scratch, could be 10+ minutes).
-    You can specify the `in_docker` flag to this script to run the event bus as a container within docker.
+    - You can specify the `in_docker` flag to this script to run the event bus as a container within docker.
+    - If you do not specify `in_docker`, then any parameters you pass will be passed to `cargo run --`.
+    - You must run this as sudo in order to give permission to edit /etc/hosts

 3. Set up Couchbase: http://localhost:8091
   - Cluster name `couchbase.db`, user `connect`, pass `connect`